mvolkmann/blog/src/flutter.md

   ```

   This creates the file `upload-keystore.jks` in your home directory.
+  Move the file into the project `android/app` directory.
+  Verify that `.gitignore` contains `**.*.jks`
+  so no keystore files are committed to the repository.

 - In the `android` directory at the top of the project directory,
   create the file `key.properties` containing the following: